kkhetarpal/ioc/README.md

 This repo contains code accompaning the paper, Options of Interest: Temporal Abstraction with Interest Functions (Khetarpal et al., AAAI 2020).
 It includes code for **interest-option-critic (IOC)** to run all the experiments described in the paper.

-* You can find demonstrative vidoes of the trained agents on our [project webpage](https://sites.google.com/view/optionsofinterest).
+* You can find demonstrative videos of the trained agents on our [project webpage](https://sites.google.com/view/optionsofinterest).
 * All proofs, pseudo-code and reproducibility checklist details are available in the appendix on our [project webpage](https://sites.google.com/view/optionsofinterest).
 * For experiment details, please refer to the full paper provided on the webpage.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------